quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 There are more things that Polygon can do, and one of them is managing contests.
 But for problem preparation only, this post provides basic knowledges.
-I know that this post is _very long_, but I do hope that I have explained everything throughoutly.
+I know that this post is _very long_, but I do hope that I have explained everything thoroughly.
 And I hope you can now make a problem by yourselves with Polygon!

+In the future parts, I will explain how to generate stronger tests, as well as how to generate more complicated tests.
+So please stay tuned!

 [contest-invitation]: https://codeforces.com/contestInvitation/0b42bfbee9fb4479e24492e688458a1bfa30c835